 4. New Restaurants Take Time to Find Their Place.
 In the six years we’ve done the surveys we’ve seen that most new restaurants break into the lists with lower scores.
 The good ones then gradually improve until after about a year or two (sometimes even longer) they’ve found their true level.
 Don’t rush to judgment if a new establishment is ranked towards the bottom of the list.

-5. Over the six years we've done these surveys the minimum score needed to make the Top 30 Dinner Restaurants has risen from 60 points to a hefty 82.
+5. Over the six years we’ve done these surveys the minimum score needed to make the Top 30 has risen from 60 points to (this summer) a hefty 82.
 This is a very competitive market, with over 65 places to eat in a town that gets over 1,000,000 visitors a year.
-Regardless of their ranking on the chart, the places that are listed are considered by diners to be good places to eat.
-The quality standard necessary to stay in business rose sharply after the 2008 Recession, and several weaker restaurants have closed and been replaced by higher-scoring operations.
+Regardless of their ranking on the chart, most of the places we cover are considered by diners to be good places to eat.
+The quality standard necessary to stay in business after the 2008 Recession has risen, and several weaker restaurants have closed and been replaced by higher-scoring operations.

 6. What Mood are You In?
 The right-hand column of the chart indicates each restaurant’s cuisine.
 This should be more important to you than subtle differences in scores.